Flattening knotted surfaces: Invariants of embedded surfaces that arise from flattenings

 \begin{proposition} Let $\K $ be an orientable closed surface in $S^4$.
-Then $\K $ is unknotted if and only if $s(\K )=0$. \end{proposition} \begin{proof} If $\K $ is unknotted, it admits a marked graph diagram in Figure \ref{fig7} with $2g$ marked vertices, where $g$ denotes the genus of $\K $.
-Since all vertices of this diagram are inessential, the hyperbolic decomposition $h\in \mathcal{H}(\K )$, corresponding to this diagram, has $s(h)=0$ and consequently $s(\K )=0$.
+Then $\K $ is unknotted if and only if $s(\K )=0$. \end{proposition} \begin{proof} If $\K $ is an unknotted surface of genus $g$, it admits a marked graph diagram $\Gamma $ in Figure \ref{fig7} with $2g$ marked vertices.
+Since all the vertices in this diagram are inessential, we have $s(\Gamma )=0$ and consequently $s(\K )=0$.

-Suppose $\K $ is a surface with $s(\K )=0$, then there exists a hyperbolic decomposition $h\in \mathcal{H}(\K )$ with no essential vertices.
-The marked graph diagram $\Gamma $, corresponding to $h$, has no crossings (all its vertices are saddles).
-It follows that $\K _{-\epsilon }$ and $\K _{\epsilon }$ are unlinks without crossings.
-In the section $S^{4}_{-\epsilon }$, we may cap off the components of $\K _{-\epsilon }$ by disks, add the bands that correspond to 1-handles and obtain a surface whose boundary is an unlink without crossings (equivalent to $\K _{\epsilon }$), and may thus be capped off by disks inside the same section.
+Suppose $\K $ is a surface with $s(\K )=0$, then there exists a marked graph diagram $\Gamma \in \mathcal{G}(\K )$ with no essential vertices.
+It follows that $\Gamma $ has no crossings (all its vertices are saddles), thus $\K _{-\epsilon }$ and $\K _{\epsilon }$ are unlinks without crossings.
+In the section $S^{4}_{-\epsilon }$ of the hyperbolic decomposition corresponding to $\Gamma $, we may cap off the components of $\K _{-\epsilon }$ by disks, add the bands that correspond to 1-handles and obtain a surface whose boundary is an unlink without crossings (equivalent to $\K _{\epsilon }$), and may thus be capped off by disks inside the same section.
 We obtain a surface $\K ^{\prime}\subset S^{4}_{-\epsilon }$ that is isotopic to $\K $ by \cite[Proposition 2.4]{MZ}.
 Since $\K $ is isotopic to a surface inside $S^{3}$, it is unknotted. \end{proof}